IBM PS/2 Model 30

 Startup screen

 The computer starts with diagnostic tests.
-Many tests are not visible on the monitor, which only shows the progress of the RAM test.
+Many tests are not visible to monitor, which only shows the trend of the RAM memory test.

 After the initial self-test, the computer searches for a startup disk (floppy floppy disk or hard disk).
 If there is no boot disk, it prompts you to insert it and press the F1 key.